rummansaaqeb/P1-TypeScript/README.md

 ### Why use `keyOf`?

-1. Type Safety: Employing keyof guarantees that you're always dealing with type-safe property names.
+1. Type Safety: Employing `keyof` guarantees that you're always dealing with type-safe property names.
 TypeScript will throw an error if you attempt to access an invalid property on the object.

 2. Dynamic Property Access: It allows you to write functions that are able to dynamically get object properties without losing track of the right keys.
 It is very useful when working with generic functions or when you need your code to be more reusable.

-3. Cleaner Code: By applying keyof, you don't have to manually type out keys as string literals, which spares you from repetition and keeps your code maintainable.
+3. Cleaner Code: By applying `keyof`, you don't have to manually type out keys as string literals, which spares you from repetition and keeps your code maintainable.

 ### Conclusion: